brendanclarke/LXR/manual/chapters/01_overview.md

 Function depends on the active mode:

 - **Voice mode:** set/reset the 16 main steps in the sequencer.
 - **Performance mode:** buttons 1–7 trigger manual rolls.
-Buttons 8–16 are unused.
+Buttons 9–16 control the looper.
 - **Step Edit mode:** select one of the 16 main steps for editing.
 - **Menu mode:** no function.